md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Smart Society
 * Smart Citizens

-These national initiatives have helped establish the infrastructure and institutional environment necessary for future AI-enabled governance and innovation.
+These national initiatives have helped establish the infrastructure and institutional environment necessary for future AI-enabled governance and innovation [29, 30].

-#### National Digital Service Delivery Platforms
+### National Digital Service Delivery Platforms

-Bangladesh has developed several large-scale digital platforms that have transformed public service delivery.
+Bangladesh has developed several large-scale digital platforms that have transformed public service delivery [32, 82, 83].

-#### National Portal
+### National Portal

 The Bangladesh National Portal serves as a unified digital gateway for government information and services.
-Thousands of government offices maintain online presence through this platform, improving accessibility and transparency.
+Thousands of government offices maintain online presence through this platform, improving accessibility and transparency [83].

 Potential contributions to future AI systems include: